What is Accounts Payable? The Process and the Advantages

 “Accounts payable” is a term you would hear often when managing the finances of any business.
 Because of the important role it plays in settling business transactions, any business owner should have a clear idea of what it means, and how it applies to one’s own business.
 In this article, we offer you a detailed explanation of accounts payable, and share some practical tips on managing your accounts payable.

-The term accounts payable originates from financial accounting and refers to the sub category of accounting that deals with the invoicing of services by creditors—i.e., suppliers, vendors or service providers who work for a company.
+The term accounts payable originates from financial accounting and refers to the sub category of accounting that deals with the invoicing of services by creditors—i.e., suppliers, vendors or service providers who work for a company (either ad hoc or on a retainer).
 Accounts payable stands in contrast to accounts receivable, which records and processes the services provided by a company to its customers or other businesses.

 The overall goal of accounts payable is to maintain good vendor relationships.
 Accounts payable always works in close coordination with purchasing, and applies to the important task of keeping track of all open invoices and paying them on time.
 This is the only way to ensure that products and services are delivered on time and that the procurement process runs smoothly.